stopflunky/GUDAM/README.md

 `docker-compose up`

-After that you can test your server. you need to run the client.py file in the GUDAm directory
+After that you can test your server. you need to run the client.py file in the GUDAM directory

 By typing in your terminal (if you have Windows): `python client.py`